 How to Use This Chart

-Find your puppy’s age in the left column and compare their weight to the range for their sex.
-A few pounds above or below is perfectly normal.
+Find your puppy’s age in the left column and compare their weight and height to the range for their sex.
+A few pounds or an inch above or below is perfectly normal.
 Shepherds grow in spurts, so a pup might plateau for two weeks and then jump several pounds overnight.

 What matters more than hitting an exact number is the trend.
 Steady, gradual gains month over month are a good sign.
 Sudden stalls or rapid spikes are worth keeping an eye on.